-The trailer for The Whole Wide World (upload by micarone)
+The trailer for The Whole Wide World (Uploaded to YouTube by YouTube Movies)

 Robert E. Howard is considered the father of the “sword and sorcery” subgenre of fantasy.
 He created Conan the Barbarian, Solomon Kane, Dark Agnes, Kull the Conqueror, and more.
 Through his writing for the pulps like Weird Tales, he became friends with H.P.
 Lovecraft and contributed to the horror master’s mythos stories.
 His relationship with schoolteacher and writer Novalyne Price Ellis became the subject of two of her books, notably One Who Walked Alone: Robert E. Howard, The Final Years.
 The Whole Wide World adapts that book, with Vincent D’Onofrio as Howard and Renee Zellweger as Ellis.
 Howard took his life at age 30 (an event depicted in the film), but his work lives on in prose and in Marvel Comics.

 C.S.
 Lewis and Joy Davidman in Shadowlands (1993)

 The trailer for Shadowlands (Uploaded to YouTube by YouTube Movies)